tchambil/agentdelegate/README.md

 # agentdelegate
-Introduction to agent at web servers:
+==Introduction to agent at web servers:

 It's a idea of https://github.com/jack-krupansky-BT/Agent-Server-Stage-0.